Primary objectives for using a trust:

 3) Texas property taxation – not losing homestead status for real estate property tax homestead reduction?
 Texas Property Tax Code, §11.13.

-4) Loss of federal income tax exclusion under §121?
+4) Loss of federal income tax exclusion under §121 (for principal residence gain realized)?

 Other Nontax Reasons for Trust P.13